dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

   Short names make `IsEnabled()` faster.

-* DO - use activities (see [Activity Users Guide](ActivityUserGuide.md)) for events that are marking the begining and end of a interval of time.
-The key value of Activities is that they indicate that they represent a DURATION, and they also track what 'causeed' them (and thus logging systems can stitch together a 'causality graph'.
+* DO - use activities (see [Activity Users Guide](ActivityUserGuide.md)) for events that are marking the begining and end of an interval of time.
+The key value of Activities is that they indicate that they represent a DURATION, and they also track what 'caused' them (and thus logging systems can stitch together a 'causality graph').

-* DO - If for some reason you can't use Activies, and your events mark the start and stop of an interval of time, use the 'Start' and 'Stop' suffixes on the events.
+* DO - If for some reason you can't use Activities, and your events mark the start and stop of an interval of time, use the 'Start' and 'Stop' suffixes on the events.

 ### Payloads